-E.1 Note on the content of this standard for smallholders in India
+E.1 Note on the content of this standard for smallholders in Thailand.

-The indicators in this standard for India are taken directly from the RFSS without change.
+The indicators in this standard for Thailand are taken from the RFSS without change.
 An explanation of the development of the indicators is provided in the RFSS.